-A0.7 Deemed-to-Satisfy Provisions
+A0.4 Deemed-to-Satisfy Solutions

-A Building Solution which complies with the Deemed-to-Satisfy Provisions is deemed to comply with the Performance Requirements.
+- (a) A Deemed-to-Satisfy Solution which complies with the Deemed-to-Satisfy Provisions is deemed to comply with the Performance Requirements. - (b) A Deemed-to-Satisfy Solution may be assessed according to one or more of the Assessment Methods, as appropriate.